Alchemy

 Chemistry

-Alchemy had specific goals, or perhaps it’s better to say “speculations.”
+Alchemy had specific goals, but perhaps it’s better to say “speculations.”
 Among them: to find a Philosopher’s Stone which would convert substances into gold; to find a comparable Universal Panacea which would cure all ailments; and to find the Elixir of Life, which would confer immortality.

 Alchemy may be called a precursor to chemistry, but chemistry lacks these specific goals and assumptions.
 Applied science has diverse objectives, and also applies rules for objective observation and analysis, known as the scientific method.